mrzilvis/CityGuideApp/README.md

 ### How to run the example?

+Prerequisites:
+1. XCode 11.0+ running on macOS 10.15+
+1. iPhone with iOS 13.0+ for simulating app

 1. Clone this repo
 1. Open shell window and navigate to project folder
 1. Run `pod install`